• Colorectal Cancer Info MAIN MENU

 • Inability to achieve an erection / lubrication / orgasm

 1. Don’t be afraid to discuss sex with your doctor or nurse, especially after surgery and ending treatment.
-Ask when they recommend you become sexually active again and ask for help with an issues you may encounter.
-We promise you're not the only one and they've heard it all before!
+Ask when they recommend you become sexually active again and ask for help with any issues you may encounter.
+We promise you're not the only one, and they've heard it all before!
 If you're embarrassed to ask at an appointment, consider sending them an email.

 3. Chemotherapy stays in your body for a while after treatment, so be sure to exercise caution regarding sexual activities.
 Using protection such as condoms can help control the exchange of fluids.